koenderks/aRtsy/README.md

 ### The Iterative collection

 The Iterative collection mostly implements algorithms whose state depend on the previous state.
 These algorithms generally use a grid based canvas to draw on.
-On the grid, each point represents a pixel of the final image.
+On this grid, each point represents a pixel of the final image.
 By assigning a color to these points according to certain rules, one can create the images in this collection.

 #### Langton's ant

 According to [Wikipedia](https://en.wikipedia.org/wiki/Langtons_ant), Langton's ant is a turmite with a very specific set of rules.
-In particular, the algorithm involves repeating the three rules shown below.
+In particular, after choosing a starting position the algorithm involves repeating the following three rules:

-1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block.
+1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block,
-1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block.
+1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block,
 1. If a certain number of iterations has passed, choose a different color which corresponds to a different combination of these rules.

 <p align="center">